Planning for senior citizens

 Beckum's planning for senior citizens (until 2023: planning for the elderly) aims to promote reliable and sustainable structures for work with senior citizens and assistance for the elderly locally.
 Planning is carried out as a continuous process, usually for five years.

-The plan is drawn up every five years.
 An integral part of the planning process is to ask senior citizens aged 60 and over about their perspectives and concerns regarding ageing in Beckum.

 Over 120 senior citizens took part in drawing up the current plan for 2024.
 As a result, six key areas of work were identified in which concrete measures will be implemented in the coming years.